Extending Middleware

 Routes

-The default web framework used by the Routes
+The default web framework used by the Routes middleware is

-.
+express.
 For this example we will

-extend the Routes
+extend the Routes middleware to use

-as the web framework.
+restfy as the web framework.
 For

-this we will override the preRoutes
+this we will override the preRoutes method to use middleware for restify

-instead of express
+instead of express.

 // ./middlewares/RestifyRoutes.js